karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Feel free to add the `bin` folder to your path to make all of this less verbose.
 MacOSX and Linux users can follow almost identical directions.
 The only thing you should have to change are the paths.

-Hopefully you now have MonogDB up and running.
+Hopefully you now have MongoDB up and running.
 If you get an error, read the output carefully - the server is quite good at explaining what's wrong.

 You can now launch `mongo` (without the *d*) which will connect a shell to your running server.
 Try entering `db.version()` to make sure everything's working as it should.
 Hopefully you'll see the version number you installed.